DevExpress/devextreme-reactive/packages/dx-react-chart/docs/guides/animation.md

 ## Basic Setup

 Add the `Animation` plugin to the Chart to animate series elements.
-You can use the `settings` property to configure animation serttings.
+You can use the `settings` property to configure animation settings.
 The following example:

 .embedded-demo({ "path": "chart-basic/animation", "showThemeSelector": true })